 A student taking CSE1300?
 For help, post a question on Brightspace, contact a TA or attend the extra lab sessions.
 For administrative matters, contact the course email address (see Brightspace).

 In 2020-21 Q1-2 I co-teach the MSc class IN4301: Advanced Algorithms:

 IN4301: Advanced Algorithms asks how to solve instances of intractable problems in reasonable time.
 By the end of this course, students will have knowledge of and experience with some advanced algorithmic techniques: exact algorithms for NP-hard problems, approximation techniques, and linear programming relaxation techniques.
 The course is an excellent foundation for studying AI-based optimization.

 In 2018-19 Q3-4 I co-teach a MSc elective CS4210-A: Algorithms for Intelligent Decision Making, and its follow-on MSc seminar CS4210-B: Algorithms for Intelligent Decision Making Project:

 CS4210-A: Algorithms for Intelligent Decision Making recognises that decision making is at the centre of artificial intelligence.
 Students gain practical skills on a solid theoretical base: 1) Modelling realistic combinatorial optimisation problems involving multiple users, and designing systems to solve such problems.
 2) Emphasis on problem characteristics seen in decision problems in energy, logistics, and health sectors.
 3) Mathematically-grounded techniques with computational feasibility: sequential decision making, algorithmic game theory, constraint programming.
 The course leads to CS4210-B: Intelligent Decision Making Project in Q4.

 Selected Research School Courses

-In 2019 I will teach a course on constraint programming for the Institute for Programming research and Algorithmics (IPA) in Eindhoven, Netherlands.
+In 2019 I taught a course on constraint programming for the Institute for Programming research and Algorithmics (IPA) in Eindhoven, Netherlands.